gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

     ./manage.py fetch_urls

+.. _`export_csv`:

 export_csv
 ----------

 Tweets stored in SFM associated with a TwitterUser or a TwitterUserSet can be exported in CSV (comma-separated value) format using the *export_csv* management command.
 The user interface also offers CSV exports via a link on each TwitterUser's page (currently there is no page in the UI for a set).

 The format and meaning of each column in the CSV export is explained in the :doc:`Data Dictionary </data_dictionary>`.

 *export_csv* can be run with the following options.
 Either twitter-user or set-name must be specified.